statamic/docs/content/collections/extending-docs/utilities.md

 In a service provider's `boot` method, you can register a utility with the `Utility` facade.

-Start with `Utility::register()` with the slug of the utility, then chain as many methods as you want.
+Start with `Utility::register()` with the handle of the utility, then chain as many methods as you want.

 Make sure to surround any utility registrations in a `Utility::extend` closure.